Is Ingesting Essential Oils Safe?

 Ingesting essential oils, instead of topical application on the skin or through aromatherapy, is more likely to cause irritation and possible damage.
 It’s not worth ingesting them when you can get their natural benefits through a safer route.

-Essential oils that are ingested are more likely to interact and cause adverse effects with those who take medications.
+Essential oils that are ingested are more likely to interact and cause adverse effects for those taking medications.

 The only situation in which we can see where ingesting essential oils may be valuable is when dealing with severe health issues under the supervision of a medical doctor who is versed in pharmaceutics and who is an experienced aromatherapist.